 Can I use ChatBots/Generative AI in this course?

-Chatbots such as OpenAI's ChatGPT or Google's Bard appear confident in the answers they provide.
+Chatbots such as OpenAI's ChatGPT, Google's Gemini, or Microsoft's Copilot appear confident in the answers they provide.
 However, their answers are not always logical nor stand up to scrutiny.
 If a person relies upon chatbots to do their work, they will miss out on critical opportunities to develop the ways of thinking necessary to detect problems with AI generated answers.

 Any instances of academic dishonesty will be pursued under the University and Eberly College of Science regulations concerning academic integrity.
 For more information on academic integrity, see Penn State's statement on plagiarism and academic dishonesty.